evykassirer/notes/cs241/class_notes.md

 	jr $31
 	; output: CS\n

-***The Assembler***
+###The Assembler
-An assembler is a program that translates assembly code into  equivalent machine code Assembly code (add $1, $0, $0 ...) -> assembler -> machine code (0100010...)
+An assembler is a program that translates assembly code into  equivalent machine code
+- Assembly code (add $1, $0, $0 ...) -> assembler -> machine code (0100010...)

 Any translation proccess involves two steps
 - analysis: understand what is meant by the source string
 - synthesis: output equivalent target string

 An assembly file (.asm) is just a stream of characters; a text file.

-Step 1: Group characters into meaningful *tokens*.For example, labels, hex numbers, regular numbers, .word, registers, etc.
+Step 1: Group characters into meaningful **tokens**.
+For example, labels, hex numbers, regular numbers, .word, registers, etc.
-	This part has been done for us; we will talk about it in far more detail.
+- This part has been done for us; we will talk about it in far more detail.
-	(e.g. for the C++ starter code, each token is an instance of the token class) Step 2: Group tokens into instructions, if possible (analysis) Step 3: Output equivalent machine code (synthesis)
+- (e.g. for the C++ starter code, each token is an instance of the token class)

+Step 2: Group tokens into instructions, if possible (analysis)

+Step 3: Output equivalent machine code (synthesis)
-If tokens are not arranged into sensible instructions, output ERROR to standard error
+- If tokens are not arranged into sensible instructions, output ERROR to standard error
-Advice: there are many more wrong configurations than right ones for an assembly file.
+- Advice: there are many more wrong configurations than right ones for an assembly file.

 For example, the instructor beq $1, $0, abc  would generate a sequence of token "kinds": ID REGISTER COMMA REGISTER COMMA ID

-***Biggest problem with writing assembler***
+####Biggest problem with writing assembler
 How do we assemble:

 	beq $1, $0, abc
 	...
 	abc: add $3, $3, $3

 we can't assemble this because we don't (yet) know what abc is.
 The solution: we will scan through the program twice.

-Pass 1: group the tokens into instructions and record the addresses of all labelled insturctions - a "symbol table" which is conceptually alist of (name, address) pairs.
+Pass 1: group the tokens into instructions and record the addresses of all labelled insturctions - a "symbol table" which is conceptually a list of (name, address) pairs.
-Notes:
 - A line of assembly can have more than one label

-	- You can label the line after the end
-Pass 2:
-	Translate each insctruction into machine code.
+Pass 2: Translate each insctruction into machine code.
 If an instruction refers to a lable, look up the associated address in the symbol table.
-	Our assembler should ouptut the assembled MIPS to stdout, and we should ouput the symbol table to stderr
+- Our assembler should ouptut the assembled MIPS to stdout, and we should ouput the symbol table to stderr

 Assembly Trace:

 	main: 	lis $2
 		.word 13
 		add $3, $0, $6
     	top:  	add $3, $3, $2
      	 	lis $1
 	     	.word 1
 	     	sub $2, $2, $1
 	     	bne $2, $0, top
 	     	jr $31
     	beyond:

 -----
 Jan 22